 Beginner-level students receive a tailor-made programme by an EAL specialist teacher based on their needs.
-Students receive EAL pull-out lessons aligned with curriculum content at the pre-intermediate level and higher.
 Parents are provided with termly reports on their children's progress and resources they can use at home.
 Fees may apply.

 EXTRACURRICULAR ACTIVITIES, AFTERSCHOOL CARE